Chapter Five

 “I don’t see any snakes.”

 “DTs they say.
-DTs.
-But they’re real.
-They go away sometimes.
-But they always come back.
+They go away but they always come back.
 Same with the man made out of corks.”
-I helped the guy step over the snakes and across the street.
+He helped the guy step over the snakes and across the street.
 “All the corks from all the bottles of wine I’ve drunk.
-He started out like a little gremlin.
-Now he’s seven feet tall.
-I ignored him for years.
-Worked downtown.
-A man of influence.”
-He paused briefly.
-“He keeps growing.
+He keeps growing.
 And now the snakes.”

 David Kuraoka, the master, would be creating a museum quality masterpiece at the head of class.
 A dozen students would struggle on wheels to make something worth firing.
 When the big day came we’d get our pots red hot in a raku kiln, pull them out with iron tongs and drop them into cans filled with straw.
 The reduction brought out unpredicted colors.
 In some cases the piece would break.
 “All part of the process” David would explain.
 “Don’t be throwing precious pots.”

 The house was completed.
-Lastly, I washed the smoke covered windows and painted the exterior.
+Lastly, he washed the smoke covered windows and painted the exterior.
 Moving day arrived and Mr. Lo dropped by.
 “Dr. Sin has bought another building and we’re wondering if you’re interested in a similar arrangement there.”

 “Sure.
 Always interested in any idea of yours, Mr. Lo.”
-We arrived at a Russian restaurant and walked down a paved walkway running beside the building to a locked door.
+They arrived at a Russian restaurant and walked down a paved walkway running beside the building to a locked door.
 Inside was a time capsule, an apartment that appeared to have not been occupied for a hundred years.
 The ceilings were 14 feet tall.
 Wood trim, cabinets everything was original to the building.
 There was a living room, a dining room, a bedroom and a small kitchen that overlooked a large back yard.

 “Problem is” said Mr. Lo, “There’s no electricity.”